International Health Insurance Options for Expatriates

-Choose From a Variety of Policies to Meet your Needs and Budget
+Choose Policies to Meet Your Needs and Budget

-In a previous issue I discussed “staying healthy” for expatriates.
+I previously discussed the subject of “staying healthy” for expatriates.
 I’d like to pick up the topic of health again and this time talk about health insurance for expatriates.

 While short-term travelers do not always need health insurance for their trip, expatriates should think carefully about getting health coverage.
-Expatriates have the advantage of living abroad long enough to adapt to local health threats, but they also face prolonged exposure to local health risks.
+Expatriates live long enough overseas to adapt to local health issues.

-There are several health insurance options for expatriates, depending on the length of their stay and the type of activity they will pursue overseas.
+There are several health insurance options for expatriates, depending on the length of stay and the type of activity pursued overseas.
 If you study abroad, you will most likely have mandatory health coverage through your university.
-This is a requirement for foreign students at many universities worldwide.
-You can also get very affordable student travel health insurance offered by a number of companies, for up to two years.
+This is a requirement for international students at many universities worldwide.
+You can also purchase very affordable student travel health insurance policies offered by a number of companies.

-If you don’t fall into any of the above-mentioned categories such as student or employee, you have several other options.
+If you don’t fall into any of the categories mentioned above, such as student or employee, you have several other options.
 Provided you have a legal residency permit, some countries will allow you to join the public health system, even though you may not be working or studying.
 Annual or monthly dues are usually very low, and you will have the same full health coverage as the employed.
-One drawback of joining the very affordable public health care system is that in a number of countries the service is strained to the limits, which results in long waits and a lower standard of care.
-As an alternative to public health care you can join a private health plan overseas, which is in most cases still much cheaper than getting traveler’s health insurance or continuing your existing coverage in the United States.
+One drawback about joining a very affordable public health care system is that in many countries the service is strained to the limits, which results in long waits and a lower standard of care.
+As an alternative to public healthcare, you can join a private health plan overseas.
+In most cases, private health plans for expatriates are still much cheaper than getting traveler’s health insurance or continuing your existing coverage in the United States.

 If the cost of comprehensive travel health insurance is too high and you are in good health, consider just a basic emergency health plan that covers only hospitalization.
-Also keep in mind that many insurance companies provide a variety of plans that give you a choice from a selection of fees, deductibles, and covered services.
+Also keep in mind that many insurance companies provide a variety of plans that give you a choice including a selection of fees, deductibles, and covered services.
 The higher the deductible (out-of-pocket expenses), the lower the cost of the coverage, and vice versa.
-This can help you keep costs down, especially if you get travelers’ health insurance for an extended period of time.
+This can help you keep costs down, especially if you get travelers’ health insurance for an extended period.